 nails in a ship enough magnetic properties to influence a compass at a fair distance.

 This formidable fluid has simply changed into true magnets

 that have been exposed several times to its powerful effects. "

 why the needle of a compass goes haywire near a bolt of lightning.

 may have precluded the proper investigation of this comparatively delicate aspect.

-The crucial link between electricity and magnetism was finally established,
+The crucial fact that a steady electric current does produce magnetism was finally established,

 Hans Christian Ørsted

 Hans Christian Oersted

 (1777-1851) was preparing demonstrations for one of his lectures